snipesharp/snipesharp/README.md

 <h1 align="center">Installing ✅</h1>

-To use snipesharp you can just download an executable from the [latest release](https://github.com/snipesharp/snipesharp/releases/tag/v1.6.2) or by pressing one of the buttons according to your operating system, located at the top of this document.
+To use snipesharp you can just download an executable from [here](http://download.snipesharp.xyz), through our [website](https://snipesharp.xyz) or from a button at the top of this document

 Optionally, you can compile & install snipesharp using the install scripts that come with the repository.
 The only **dependency/requirement** for this is to have **[.NET](https://dotnet.microsoft.com/en-us/download/)** installed.